As your business grows, how do you keep up with all the tasks on your to-do list? You make automated workflows your friend, that’s how.

-In all of these cases (and many more), sending text messages can greatly benefit your Workflow automations.
-Not only do 90% of SMS messages get read within 90 seconds, it has one of the highest open rates imaginable at 98%.
-And it works, unlike other communication tools.
-And as our own research has found, customers prefer it.
+In all of these cases (and many more), SMS is the perfect fit.
+Not only do 90% of text messages get read within 90 seconds, but SMS also has one of the highest open rates imaginable – a staggering 98%.

-Even better, combining SMS marketing with other communication channels – all within one automation journey, can dramatically increase the effectiveness of your customer’s experience as a whole and generate even greater returns.
+Even better, you can combine SMS marketing with other communication channels – all within one automation journey.
+This can significantly improve the customer experience and generate even greater returns.

 First, make sure you’ve added SMS for HubSpot to your HubSpot account.

 Then, before you get started, we’ll walk you through some of the basics: workflow type, enrollment triggers, and actions.